-- Successfully negotiating a financial settlement on behalf of a small business that sued a former client in a breach of contract suit with a client that disclosed proprietary information to a third-party competitor.
+- Successfully negotiating a financial settlement on behalf of a small business that sued a former client in a breach of contract suit based on the client’s unauthorized disclosure of proprietary information to a third-party competitor.

 - First-chairing a jury trial in New York state court defending a closely-held corporation in a $30 million suit brought by former shareholders, successfully defeating claims for fraud, breach of fiduciary duty, and punitive damages.